stevenahlberg313/osTicket_Installation/README.md

 </p>
 <p>
 Time came to install the Rewrite Module.
 Double clicking "rewrite_amd64_en-US" from within the "osTicket Installation Files" folder began that install.
+The Rewrite Module facilitates osTicket's ability to use clean, user-friendly URLs by converting web addresses to the correct osTicket pages.
 </p>
 <br />